 With a BA, DipBus (Quality Auditing) he has more than 20 years of management experience in provision of services for people with disabilities including at a national level and has worked with governments at the most senior levels.

 Over the last few years George has worked with a variety of organisations to assist them in developing meaningful evaluation frameworks.
-With HDAA George assesses to ISO 9001, the National Standards for Disability Service Standards for Disability Employment Services, the NSW Disability Services Standards in the Third Party Verification program as well as the Human Services Standards in Victoria.
+With HDAA George assesses to ISO 9001, the National Standards for Disability Service Standards for Disability Employment Services, the Human Services Standards in Victoria and c